jsfehler/renpy-doomfire/README.md

 You can also create a new Ren'Py project and drop the files in there.

 ### Notes
+  - Using a zoom transform is a cheap way to cover more of the screen.

+  - Why not numpy?
+Not compatible without customising Ren'py.

   - Ren'Py currently uses Python2.7.
 Your Cython has to build for 2.7 as well.

   - Ren'Py doesn't use Pygame, it uses https://github.com/renpy/pygame_sdl2.
 You could adapt the logic here to vanilla Pygame, but it's not a drop-in solution.